Mohamed-Abobaker/frontend-test/README.md

 - The aim is to create a responsive table similar to the screenshot in this repo: verifications.png
 - We value your time.
 Take only an hour to complete the test.
-- Try to get as much features as you can in that hour.
+- We know you can't complete all in one hour.
+We're looking to see what you will prioritise.

 Below is a list of ideas for features (in no particular order) you can work on:
-- Display table with all information (mandatory feature)
+- (Must have) Display table with all information
 - Page header (title, switcher, user dropdown)
 - CSS styling
 - Responsive table